 There is room in the halls of pleasure

 But one by one we must all file on

 Through the narrow aisles of pain.

-In the final stanza of Solitude the speaker presents her final set of comparisons between what a happy life and a sad one are like, and the reactions they provoke.
+In the final stanza of ‘Solitude,’ the speaker presents her final set of comparisons between what a happy life and a sad one are like and the reactions they provoke.
 She begins by utilizing another comparison to the way meals can bring people together.
-If one was to hold a “Feast” then their halls would be “crowded.”
+If one was to hold a “Feast,” then their halls would be “crowded.”
 Just as if one“Fast[ed]” then the whole world would pass by.
 These two examples are meant as metaphors for a larger way of being in everyday life.
-Welcoming community, companionship and happiness is going to inspire even more of the same.
+A welcoming community, companionship, and happiness are going to inspire even more of the same.

 The following lines are different than those which proceeded them.
 In the last section, she makes larger statements about life and death and the way that humans deal with pain.
 She describes how success and a willingness to “give” will help one live a longer life, but there will be no one there when you “die.”
 Similarly, the pain has to be faced alone.
 No one wants to pile onto a “train” that is headed for that kind of unhappiness.
 The world would much rather gather in a “hall…of pleasure.”

 The overarching theme of ‘Solitude’ is the contrast between social reactions to human emotions, specifically happiness and sorrow.

 The poem offers a skeptical view of human relationships, suggesting they are often conditional on emotional states.